-Interim, President and CEO
+President and CEO

+Donna Livingstone took over duties as President and CEO of Glenbow on May 8th, 2013.
 Donna brings impressive experience in leading change in western Canadian arts and cultural organizations.
 She is well known in the Calgary community and has a deep understanding of Glenbow from her experience as Vice President of Programs and Exhibitions in the 1990s and from her role as a member of Glenbow's Board of Directors where she chaired the Collections and Access Committee.

-Donna comes to Glenbow from the University of Calgary where she served as the new Director of Cultural and Community Programming with Libraries and Cultural Resources.
+Donna comes to Glenbow from the University of Calgary where she served as the new Director of Cultural and Community Programs with Libraries and Cultural Resources.
 In this position, she explored ways in which to engage the campus and Calgary communities with bold programs that showcase the rich digital resources of the new Taylor Family Digital Library, the Nickle Galleries, and the diverse collections of Libraries and Cultural Resources.

 Donna is the author of Cowboy Spirit: Guy Weadick and the Calgary Stampede (Greystone, 1996).
-In 2011, she completed a MA in Creative Writing from the University of Lancaster and has her first novel before a publisher.
+In 2011, she completed an MA in Creative Writing from the University of Lancaster and has her first novel before a publisher.
 She and her husband own Livingstone & Cavell Extraordinary Toys in Kensington (est. 1992).